appleraincoat/tp/docs/DeveloperGuide.md

   * 2a1.
 Realodex shows an empty list.
   * Use case ends.

-**Use case: Filter by Name**
+**Use case: UC07 — Filter by Name**

 **MSS**

-1. User requests to filter clients by providing a name substring.
+1. User requests to filter clients by providing a name reference.
-2. Realodex filters and displays a list of all clients whose names include the input substring.
+2. Realodex filters and displays a list of all clients whose names match the reference input.

     Use case ends.